 We next consider the constitutionality of the section 201(b) so interpreted.
 Adams and Sullivan contend that the law violates the equal protection clause because it discriminates against them on the bases of sex and homosexuality.
-They also argue that review of this claimed violation must be pursuant to a strict standard because the federal law abridges their fundamental right to marry.
 We need not and do not reach the question of the nature of the claimed right or whether such a right is implicated in this case.
-Even if it were, we would not apply a strict scrutiny standard of review to the statute.
 Congress has almost plenary power to admit or exclude aliens, and the decisions of Congress are subject only to limited judicial review.